-Technology development of multi-omics: We have developed the first single-cell RNA sequencing platform in Drosophila neurons and glia for studying neural development (Li et al., 2017 Cell; Li et al 2020 Current Biology).
-Recently, we developed a single-nucleus RNA-seq method in flies (McLaughlin, ..., Li, 2021 eLife) and applied it to the Fly Cell Atlas (FCA) project, a large collaborative project aiming to get the transcriptomic map of the entire fly.
-We will continue developing and applying multi-omics technologies (transcriptomics, epigenomics, and proteomics), and combine them with powerful fly genetic tools to study development, aging and diseases.
+Technology development of multi-omics: We have developed the first single-cell RNA sequencing platform in Drosophila neurons and glia for studying neural development (2017 Cell; 2020 Current Biology).
+Recently, we developed a single-nucleus RNA-seq method in flies (2021 eLife) and applied it to the Fly Cell Atlas (FCA, 2022 Science) and Aging Fly Cell Atlas (AFCA, 2023 Science), a large collaborative project aiming to get the transcriptomic map of the entire fly.
+We will continue developing and applying multi-omics technologies (transcriptomics, epigenomics and proteomics), and combine them with powerful fly genetic tools to study development, aging and diseases.

-Anti-brain aging to increase healthy lifespan: Our long-term goal is to identify molecular and cellular mechanisms that contribute to brain aging, including glia-neuron interactions, systemic inflammatory signals, and gut-brain interactions.
+Anti-brain aging to increase healthy lifespan: Our long-term goal is to identify molecular and cellular mechanisms that contribute to brain aging, including glia-neuron interactions, systemic inflammatory signals and gut-brain interactions.
 We will apply single-cell sequencing and cell surface proteomics (J. Li, Han, H. Li, 2020 Cell) to study glia-neuron interactions and inter-organ communications to understand brain aging.
 We will employ single-bacterium genomics to explore gut microbiota changes during aging and study how they contribute to brain aging.